laliux/rumor-api-gateway/README.md

 # Rumor Microservices
-The code presented here is part of a technical test to evaluate the proficiency in designing and implementing microservices architectures using gRPC, Nest.JS, and Golang.
+The code presented here is part of a technical test to evaluate my proficiency in designing and implementing microservices architectures using gRPC, Nest.JS, and Golang.

 ### Requirements

 1. Product Service (Nest.JS):
-    - Implement CRUD operations for products (Create, Read, Update, Delete). **100%**
+    - [x] Implement CRUD operations for products (Create, Read, Update, Delete).
-    - Each product should have at least a name, description, and price and available quantity. **100%**
+    - [x] Each product should have at least a name, description, price and available quantity.

 2. Order Service (Nest.JS):
-    - Implement functionality to place an order.
-An order should reference one or more products and specify the quantities. **100%**
+    - [x] Implement functionality to place an order.
+An order should reference one or more products and specify the quantities.
-    - Implement a simple order listing functionality, which returns a list of all orders with produc details. **100%**
+    - [x] Implement a simple order listing functionality, which returns a list of all orders with product details.
-    - Implement an interservice call to Product service using gRPC to ensure that the product actually exists and has quantity available. **100%**
+    - [x] Implement an interservice call to Product service using gRPC to ensure that the product exists and has quantity available.

 3. API Gateway (Golang):
-    - Develop an API Gateway that exposes REST endpoints for the functionalities of the Product and Order Services. **100%**
+    - [x] Develop an API Gateway that exposes REST endpoints for the functionalities of the Product and Order Services.
-    - Implement JWT authentication to secure the endpoints. **100%**
+    - [x] Implement JWT authentication to secure the endpoints.
-    - Add a rate limiting feature to protect the services from overuse (Bonus). _Not implemented_
+    - [ ] Add a rate-limiting feature to protect the services from overuse (Bonus).

 4. gRPC:
-    - Define gRPC protocols in a separate project. **100%**
+    - [x] Define gRPC protocols in a separate project.
-    - Make sure to compile these and include them in respective projects as compiled gRPC protocols. **100%**
+    - [x] Make sure to compile these and include them in respective projects as compiled gRPC protocols.

 5. gRPC Communication:
-    - Establish gRPC communication between the microservices and the API Gateway. **100%**
+    - [x] Establish gRPC communication between the microservices and the API Gateway.
-    - Define the necessary Protobuf messages and services for the operations above. **100%**
+    - [x] Define the necessary Protobuf messages and services for the operations above.

 6. Unit Tests:
-    - Write unit tests for the business logic of your application, including the data fetching and parsing logic. _Not implemented_
+    - [ ] Write unit tests for the business logic of your application, including the data fetching and parsing logic.

 7. Bonus - Unit Tests (Optional):
-    - Write unit tests for Product and Order microservices to test business logic. _Not implemented_
+    - [ ] Write unit tests for Product and Order microservices to test business logic.

 8. Docker
-    - Containerize the Product Service, Order Service, and API Gateway. **100%**
+    - [x] Containerize the Product Service, Order Service, and API Gateway.
-    - Provide a Docker Compose file to orchestrate the startup of the entire system. **100%**
+    - [x] Provide a Docker Compose file to orchestrate the startup of the entire system.

 9. Documentation _Pending_